-It drew upon the expertise of academic specialists who formed the Roosevelt Brains Trust:

-It employed the meliorative elements of the philanthropy method.
+- 1. It drew upon the expertise of academic specialists who form the Roosevelt Brains Trust. - 2.
+The government adopted the meliorative elements of the philanthropy method.
 It did not question the rights of private property.
 It did not move to make revolutionary change in the economy.
 Banks and industry were allowed to remain private.
-Wealth was not redistributed;

-In such programs as the National Recovery Act (NRA) and the Agricultural Adjustment Administration (AAA), it used the planning approach that the foundations advocated.
+The New Deal did not move to substantially redistribute income or wealth. - 3.
+The planning approach that the foundations advocated was adopted by government in such programs as the National Recovery Act (NRA) and the Agricultural Adjustment Administration (AAA).